kytos/documentation/tutorials/napps/publishing_your_napp.rst

 Search for and Install a remote NApp
 ************************************

-Now that you have published you NApp, you can install it by using the command ``kytos napps install <username>/my_first_napp``.
+Now that you have published your NApp, you can install it by using the command ``kytos napps install <username>/my_first_napp``.

 You can also look for other NApps published on the |napps_server|_, by using